Have you ever felt like your doctor didn’t quite believe what you said to them?

 Cholesterol is so important that every single cell can make it, although it is your liver that makes most of it.

 Cholesterol is particularly important in the brain and quite a lot is found there.

 When you realise that cholesterol is vital for healthy brain function, it is little surprise that some of the many potential statin side effects include things like:

 - memory problems (sometimes severe – like my patient).

 I found this article interesting.
 An American psychiatrist takes all her female patients off statins.
-(There is actually very little evidence that women get any benefit from statins).

 Most people are put on statins to reduce the cardiovascular risk but it’s far more effective doing this in a natural way by having a diet:

-- Full of healthy natural fat
+- Rich in natural plant-based fat

 - Avoidance of processed vegetable oils and trans fats